Virginia's 47th House of Delegates district

 Virginia's 47th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 47 represents part of Arlington County.
-The seat is currently held by Democrat Patrick A. Hope.
+District 47 represents all of the City of Galax, Patrick County, Floyd County, Carroll County, and part of Henry County.
+The seat is currently held by Republican Wren Williams.

 Geography

-District 47, representing part of Arlington County, is located in Virginia's 8th Congressional District.
+District 47 is located in Virginia's 9th Congressional District.

 Elections

 Democrat Patrick A. Hope first took office in 2010, after winning a three-way race in the 2009 general election; he earned 63.54% of the vote.
 He has been reelected in 2011, 2013, 2015, and 2017, each time winning at least 76% of the vote.
 In 2019, he ran unopposed in the general election.
 In the 2021 Democratic primary, Hope faces a challenge from Matt Rogers, chief of staff for state senator Dave Marsden.